How to Organise an Elective in the UK as an Overseas Trained Student

 How to Choose Your Elective

-First, you should see your medical school requirements as a final-year student because some are more strict than others.
+First, you should consider your medical school requirements as a final-year student because some are stricter than others.
 Make sure that the clinic you've chosen meets all of the requirements.

 Decide where you want to go.
 Are you interested in a specific city or a clinic?
 I suggest you pick a few options and contact all of them because it is a numbers game.
 Big cities are more competitive than smaller areas.